 This internship works alongside the project leaders to prepare reports with the data collected by volunteers, liaise with the fisheries departments and local fishermen looking at sustainable fishing practices and conduct educational sessions for tourists and locals.
 This internship will give you an invaluable insight into marine conservation while enjoying living on a caribbean island.

 Why choose this project?

-Data gathered by volunteers has to be processed and submitted with recommendations and analysis.
+Data gathered on this Marine Conservation Internship has to be processed and submitted with recommendations and analysis.
 Interns benefit the project by working alongside the project leaders, providing extra assistance that helps them to carry out this important element of the conservation work, and it is a great opportunity to get an insight into the bigger picture of the issues surrounding marine ecology and conservation.
 You will benefit from acquiring diving skills that you will be able to use all over the world, from practicing your Spanish, and from adding this experience to your CV/Resume.